Particular/docs.particular.net/nservicebus/bridge/configuration.md

 The Bridge will move messages using [the same default concurrency as NServiceBus endpoints](/nservicebus/operations/tuning.md#configuring-concurrency-limit) which is `max(Number of logical processors, 2)`.

-Customizing the concurrency level can be done using the followig configuration:
+Customizing the concurrency level can be done using the following configuration:

 snippet: custom-concurrency

 ## Recoverability

-Should a message fail to be transfered to the target transport the following recoverability actions will be taken:
+Should a message fail to be transferred to the target transport the following recoverability actions will be taken:

 1. Three immediate retries will be performed to make sure that the problem isn't transient
 1. Should the retries fail the message will be moved to the bridge error queue